-To potty train, a chihuahua on pee pads is not a difficult task, but you should go into it knowing what to expect.
-You should begin by picking up and abundance of pee pads-get all you think you need and then one more.
+Potty training a chihuahua on pee pads is not difficult, but you should go into it knowing what to expect.
+It would help if you began by picking up an abundance of pee pads-get all you think you need and then one more.
 You might even subscribe to an online service that sends you a regular shipment of pee pads.

-Make sure you figure out what your Chihuahua loves in terms of a reward.
+Make sure you figure out what your Chihuahua loves regarding a reward.
 Food, praise, and toys are usually what make dogs happy.
 Have a good stock of these treats on hand so you can always give a reward for a job well done.

-With patience, care and understanding, your chihuahua will be going right where you want them to.
+Your chihuahua will go where you want them to; with patience, care, and understanding, your chihuahua will go where you want them to.

 Training a Chihuahua on Pee Pads

 Pick a designated spot where your pup will go to the bathroom each time.
 Do not move the pee pads around the house or apartment.
 Otherwise, they will get confused and may end up going in a spot you don’t want them to.
 This leads to everybody getting frustrated.

 Keep that area all the time with pee pads, also.
 That way, you can immediately change them out when they get soiled.
 Also, remember that Chihuahuas pee more often than some other dogs, thanks to their small size-so, having plenty of pads around is a good thing (and sanitary, too!)

 Most families use the basement, spare rooms, or the bathroom as the place where their dog will go potty.
 Having a doggy door on the space they are to go in is an excellent way to build independence and help them get to the spot faster.